 Get your hands dirty for clean water!

-The Gunpowder Valley Conservancy, a Baltimore County-based land preservation and watershed restoration non-profit, is seeking volunteers to help create a rain garden at a private residence in Parkville,MD.
+The Gunpowder Valley Conservancy, a Baltimore County-based land preservation and watershed restoration non-profit, is hosting several Rain Garden workshops in June.
+We’re looking for volunteers to help create rain gardens at private residences in the Baltimore area.
 No gardening experience required!

 Got flooding in your backyard?
 This is the perfect time to learn more about the benefits of incorporating a rain garden into your landscape.
 Our landscape designers will give a presentation followed by a hands-on gardening opportunity.

-Register online for this workshop.
-For more info, contact Amy Young, Clear Creeks Project Volunteer/Outreach Coordinator, at firstname.lastname@example.org or (410) 404-4748
+Register online for our June 9th, June 23rd, or June 30th rain garden workshops.
+For more info, contact Amy Young, Clear Creeks Project Volunteer/Outreach Coordinator, at firstname.lastname@example.org or (410) 404-4748.